 Peanuts are not the same as tree nuts (such as almonds, cashews, pistachios, walnuts, pecans and more), which grow on trees.
 (Though approximately 40% of children with tree nut allergies have an allergy to peanut.)² Peanuts grow underground and are part of a different plant family, the legumes.
 Other examples of legumes include beans, peas, lentils and soybeans.
 Being allergic to peanuts does not mean you have a greater chance of being allergic to another legume.
 However, allergy to lupine, another legume commonly used in vegan cooking, can occur in patients with peanut allergy.

-Your food allergy story can change the course of research and change lives.
+Your food allergy story powers research that changes lives.

-Joining the FARE Patient Registry® and making a difference is easy and confidential.Join Patient Registry
+Join the FARE Patient Registry® - making a difference is easy and confidential.Join Patient Registry

 ¹Natural history of peanut allergy and predictors of resolution in first four years of life.
 Population-based assessment.
 Peters, et al. J Allergy Clin Immunol 2015;135(5):1257 Epub.